DimimiS/image-compression/README.md

 # Image Compression With The Use Of Neural Networks

-### First implementation
-The first try for the creation of the model was quite simple and based on the Cifar10 dataset.

 ### Implementation progress
+1. The first try for the creation of the model was quite simple and based on the Cifar10 dataset.
-Both binary crossentropy and mean square error were used.
-The results are very blurry and the small size of the images of the dataset are suspected
+2. Both binary crossentropy and mean square error were used.
+The results are very blurry and the small size of the images of the Cifar10 dataset are suspected.
+3. Locally downloaded STL10 dataset and awaiting to see results from the first try.

 ### Future steps
 Future steps include: